 About the Ubisoft Women in Tech initiative

-UbisoftWomen in Tech is an initiative meant to encourage young women to explore career opportunities in technology.
-Initiated through the cooperation of Ubisoft and the Chamber of Commerce of Metropolitan Montreal, it is also made possible thanks to the participation of the Ministère de l’Économie et de l’Innovation and the Ministère du Travail, de l’Emploi et de la Solidarité sociale.
+UbisoftWomen in Tech is an initiative designed to inspire and encourage young women to explore career possibilities in the technology sector.
+Co-developed by Ubisoft Montréal and the Chamber of Commerce of Metropolitan Montreal, this initiative is presented by the Ministère de l’Économie et de l’Innovation in collaboration with CN and thanks to the participation of the Ministère du Travail, de l’Emploi et de la Solidarité sociale.

 About the Chamber of Commerce of Metropolitan Montreal (CCMM)

 With a network of over 7,000 members, the CCMM is active on two fronts: being the voice of the Montréal business community and delivering specialized services to businesses and their representatives.
 With its finger on the pulse of current events, it acts on issues that are decisive for the prosperity of the city’s businesses.
 With the support of the Acclr experts, the CCMM’s goal is to accelerate the creation and growth of businesses of all sizes, at home and around the world.

 Ubisoft is a world leading creator, publisher and distributor of video games and interactive services, with a rich portfolio of world-renowned brands, including Assassin’s Creed, For Honor, Far Cry, Watch Dogs and Rainbow Six.
 The teams throughout Ubisoft’s worldwide network of studios and distribution subsidiaries are committed to delivering original and memorable gaming experiences across all popular platforms, including consoles, mobile phones, tablets, and PCs.